When a pylon job finishes, Pylon sends the agent’s output to a channel. Channels also handle the approval flow — whenDocumentation Index

 Per-pylon channel overrides

-The channel configured in pylon.yaml takes priority over the global default.
+The channel configured inpylon.yaml takes priority over the global default.
 You can mix and match — use Telegram as the global default and override specific pylons to post to Slack:

 Coming soon